Who we are

-Our role is to be an independent, informed and influential voice that makes a positive difference and advocates for people across Northern Ireland in their Health and Social Care (HSC).
+Our role is to be an independent, informed and influential voice that makes a positive difference and advocates for people across Northern Ireland in Health and Social Care.

 Our vision is a Health and Social Care service that is shaped by the needs and experience of patients, clients, carers and communities.
 Our values are: